-Q23: Do you have particular concerns about possibilities for award outcomes to fail to fully promote competition in downstream markets or to result in inefficient use of spectrum?
+Q37: Do you have particular concerns about possibilities for award outcomes to fail to fully promote competition in downstream markets or to result in inefficient use of spectrum?
 If so, please explain what these are and provide supporting evidence.

-- 17. As we argue in our response to the consultation on the allocation of the freed spectrum, we are concerned that Ofcom does not identify as market failure the failure to address the needs of vulnerable consumers, such as disabled people. - 18.
-The DDA places an obligatory General Duty on public bodies, including Ofcom, to promote disability equality.
+- 21. The DDA places an obligatory General Duty on public bodies, including Ofcom, to promote disability equality.
 In particular, Ofcom is under a number of duties designed to ensure disabled people have fair access to electronic communications, including embedding disability equality into its approach to impact assessment in order to improve policy decisions.
+We are therefore concerned that the impact assessment associated to this consultation does not mention the impact on disabled people. - 22.
+RNIB is particularly concerned that Ofcom does not identify as market failure the failure to address the needs of vulnerable consumers, such as disabled people.
+The 3G experience, the findings of the "Measuring the Progress of e-Accessibility in Europe Study" and other evidence show that a market-led approach has failed and will fail to bring more inclusion and deliver a more accessible ICT environment.

-We are therefore concerned that the impact assessment associated to this consultation does not mention the impact on disabled people. - 19.
-A price-only system of allocation does not place any requirement on bidders to meet the accessibility requirements of disabled consumers, including blind and partially sighted people, and Ofcom has not put forward any evidence that the auction model would lead to more inclusive, more accessible, more user-friendly products and services. - 20.
+- 23. A price-only system of allocation does not place any requirement on bidders to meet the accessibility requirements of disabled consumers, including blind and partially sighted people, and Ofcom has not put forward any evidence that the auction model would lead to more inclusive, more accessible, more user-friendly products and services. - 24.
 We therefore believe that some spectrum should be set aside to achieve certain public policy objectives around e-Inclusion, such as audio-description and subtitling services, clean audio variants of PSB outputs, or even a signed channel or dedicated channels for closed signing, and we urge Ofcom to review its position in this matter.
-Accessibility issues cannot be, and have not been, resolved by market forces and Ofcom needs to ensure the market serves all consumers equally even if this means putting in place some degree of regulation
+Accessibility issues cannot be, and have not been, resolved by market forces and Ofcom needs to ensure the market serves all consumers equally even if this means putting in place some degree of regulation.